 “During the period under review, our focus was on reducing Scope 1 emissions, particularly those related to fuel usage for energy generation in our operations as this forms the most substantial part of our emissions,” it reveals in the report.

-Unfortunately, telco did not achieve scope 1 and 2 emission reduction targets for FY21, with overall carbon emissions increasing by 2.3% year-on-year and Scope 1 emissions increasing by 10% over the same period.
+Unfortunately, the telco did not achieve scope 1 and 2 emission reduction targets for FY21, with overall carbon emissions increasing by 2.3% year-on-year and Scope 1 emissions increasing by 10% over the same period.

 This was mainly due to the increased use of diesel in-network generators because of the frequent power outages experienced during the year.